 Impact on Your Credit Score

 There is no impact to an individual’s or business’s credit score when applying for or receiving a PayPal Working Capital loan.
-Eligibility is determined purely by your business PayPal sales history.
+Your PayPal sales history determines eligibility.

 PayPal Working Capital Reviews